ArchivesNationalesFR/rico-converter/ricoconverter/ricoconverter-release/src/main/resources/input-eac/Readme.md

 # Example EAC-CPF files

-Date of this example set: August 21, 2023
+Date of this example set: April 2024

 Language(s) used: French